microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

 ### Manual migrations
 An example of applying the migration manually is shown below in a kubernetes cluster:

-1. Login into a pod that has access to a database and has the maintenance window strategy implemented
+1. Access a pod that has access to a database and has the maintenance window strategy implemented
     ```bash
     kubectl exec -it <pod_name> -- /bin/bash
     ```